Foreigners can't pick new German names, court rules

 "The fact that a surname is of foreign origin, or does not sound German, cannot alone be routinely presented as an important reason for a change of name," the court ruled.

-Germany's robust labor market has outshone those of its debt-stricken European Union neighbors with unemployment figures reaching two-decade lows.
+Germany's robust labour market has outshone those of its debt-stricken European Union neighbours with unemployment figures reaching two-decade lows.

 The country has become increasingly popular as a destination for immigrants from elsewhere in Europe and further afield.